MichaelPham813/Steam_Games_Insight/README.md

 # Project Overview
 # Introduction

 - The idea of the project came up to me a few weeks before The Game of The Year Awards event.
-It was my curiousity to see which developers, and publishers are more favorable in the players and consumers eyes.
+It was my curiosity to see which developers, and publishers are more favorable in the players and consumers eyes.
 - This project was me attempting to implementing what i have learned previously, which includes me scraping the data from an API, clean up the data, explore the data, and visualize the insight i have found inside the data.

 # Technology Uses